thoughtram/blog/gatsby/content/blog/2014-10-14-exploring-angular-1.3-one-time-bindings.md

 ```

 Okay, let's see it in action.
 We already updated the `name` to `::name` to ensure the one-time binding.
 The rest of the code just stays as it is to demonstrate that our one-time binding works.
 Remember the button we added to update the `name` to `Christoph`?
-Well, try it again:
+Well, try it again.

-{% include plunk.html url="http://embed.plnkr.co/WHHnp4KWKmd3O5twbzKV/preview" %}

 Perfect. `name` won't ever change again. `Pascal` is a much better name anyway, right?